eprev/eprev.org/_drafts/introduction-to-css-explorer.md

 $ node-specificity parse main.css print.css --label=2014-12-23 --output=20141223.json
 ~~~

+Label acts as a profile’s name in reports.
 Once we have profiles created, we are able to run a report.
 Let’s start a ‘server’ report:

 ~~~
 $ node-specificity explore v*.json --report=server